How to Plan a Pride Campaign on Social Media

 So if you are planning on creating and selling a product for Pride month, make sure you always dedicate a percentage of the proceeds to a charity that means something to you, and your LGBTQIA+ community.

-For example, health and wellness company Dosist, is donating 25% of net proceeds during Pride month to local LA LGBTQ+ organizations.
+For example, health and wellness company Dosist, donated 25% of net proceeds during Pride month last year to local LA LGBTQ+ organizations.

-From every pair sold, $1 will be donated to Miley Cyrus’ non-profit Happy Hippie Foundation.
+From every pair sold, $1 was donated to Miley Cyrus’ non-profit Happy Hippie Foundation.

 If you don’t have a physical product, there are other ways to support the cause.